wasmCloud/wadm/README.md

 In advanced use cases, **wadm** is also capable of:

 - Monitoring multiple lattices.
-- Running multiple replicas to distribute load among multiple processes, or for a high-availability architecture.
+- Running multiple instances to distribute load among multiple processes, or for a high-availability architecture.

 🚧 The above functionality is somewhat tested, but not as rigorously as a single instance monitoring